This article was expert reviewed by Dr. Lori A. Russell-Chapin L.C.P.C.

 Nocturnal Sleep-related Eating Disorder

-Not getting enough shuteye could lead to somniloquy.
-Scientists theorize that people who aren’t resting enough have trouble passing seamlessly between the stages of sleep.
-As they shift from slow-wave sleep to the lighter stages, making the chance of an outburst more likely.
-Those with this type of disorder may also have a hard time waking up.
-The lengthened stage of grogginess could also cause them to talk, even though they’re not fully awake to do it consciously or remember it.
+You may take longer to shift from slow-wave sleep to the lighter stages, creating a larger opportunity for an incident.
+Those with this type of sleep disorder may also have a hard time waking up.
+The lengthened stage of grogginess could also cause you to talk, even though you’re not fully awake or conscious.

-Get Medical Advice
+Seek Medical Advice

 Develop Good Sleep Habits

 The best way to ensure a peaceful night of uninterrupted rest is to develop good bedtime habits, also called sleep hygiene.
 This means getting plenty of shut-eye and going to bed and waking up at the same time each day.
 Keep electronic devices out of the bedroom and consider adopting relaxing bedtime rituals, like reading a novel or drinking a cup of herbal tea.

 If your partner is the one who’s talking in their sleep, then you may want to block out any surrounding disturbances.
 Try headphones that are specially designed for lying down for sleep or silicone earplugs.
 You could also try a white noise machine, which could help to drown out background noises in addition to nocturnal mumblings.

 You’ll need the help of a partner or an app that records when you’ve been talking at night.
 Then take note of everything of importance that could cause a somniloquy.
 Note the time you went to bed and woke up, how long it seemed to take you to fall asleep, any food or drink you consumed that day and even stressful incidents that could have affected your ability to get adequate shut-eye.

 Over time, you may notice a pattern emerge.
 Once that happens, you can take steps to minimize or eliminate it altogether.